🔄

 6.4 Formulation

-7) Usage tips (general)
+7) Usage advice (general)

 8) Humic acid vs. fulvic acid

-Criteria Humic acid Fulvic acid
+Criterion Humic acid Fulvic acid

 Size/structure Supramolecular associations, high weight Low molecular weight, smaller structures

-Bioavailability Rather weak/situation-dependent Higher (reduced size)
+Bioavailability Rather low/situation-dependent Higher (reduced size)

-Position in shilajit “Structural” fraction Fraction “vector”
+Position in shilajit "Structural" fraction "Vector" fraction

-For a detailed overview of the light fraction (mechanisms, safety, uses), read: Fulvic acid: benefits, mechanisms and safety .
+For a detailed overview of the light fraction (mechanisms, safety, uses), read: fulvic acid: benefits, mechanisms, and safety.

 9) FAQ